 To prepare gravy/curry sauce

-• In a saucepan heat 2 tablespoon oil over medium high.
+• In a saucepan heat 2 tbsp oil over medium high.

 • When hot, add onions, stir and fry for 2 -3 minutes or until soft and translucent.